 - Dig up the dirt but try to keep the soil fairly level.
 Put the dirt in a bucket.

-- Put the dirt from the bucket into the sifter and sift away.
+- Put the dirt from the bucket into the sifter and sift away onto the cleared area.

-6. Leave the plot over night and come back in the morning.
+6. Leave the plot overnight and come back each morning with the kids to check.
 You may just find some awesome little animal tracks.
 We found tracks on our plot every morning.

-Helpful hints to get the most out of your animal track plot
+Helpful hints to get the most out of your animal track activity

 - Get a scat and track book from your local library to help you identify the tracks.
 A ruler and magnifying glass will be really useful too.